khangich/machine-learning-interview/design.md

-# ML system design usecases [Work in progress]
+# ML system design usecases
-* I'm updating this section, if you're interested click on Watch button.
-You can also send me an email helpreparemle@gmail.com.
+* I'm updating this section, if you're interested click on Watch button or send me an email to helpreparemle@gmail.com.
 * List of ML system design

 ## Ad Click Prediction in social network.